matthew-collett/audi/README.md

-# Audi
+# AudiBot
-Repository for Audi - A discord bot that play youtube audio
+Repository for AudioBot - A discord bot that play youtube audio